 Robust to Outliers and Missing Data

-The data sets that we would be combining for marketing teams come from sources ranging from Google Analytics to Marketo to Hubspot.
+The data sets that we would be combining for marketing teams come from sources ranging from Google Analytics to Shopify to Marketo to Hubspot.
 The model chosen would need to be able to reliably handle data sets where the input data contains outliers and is incomplete as is often the case with our clients’ data streams.

 In essence, what we want to do is extract the different streams of data so that we can correlate the outcome can be caused by the basic heterogeneous behavior of individuals as well as the external factors in the environment.
 I’ve seen markets influenced by product availability, competition, seasonality and the weather.
 When you then add on the further external complexity of multiple digital marketing channels the challenge of finding a modeling technique that would fit all the needs of today’s marketing professional becomes more clear.